-- Anger and bargaining.
-You may lash out, telling God or a higher power that you’ll do anything they ask if they’ll only grant you relief from these feelings.
+- Anger and bargaining: You may lash out, telling God or a higher power that you’ll do anything they ask if they’ll only grant you relief from these feelings or this situation.

-- Reconstruction and working through.
-You can begin to put pieces of your life back together and carry forward.
+- Reconstruction and working through: You can begin to put pieces of your life back together and move forward.

-- Acceptance and hope.
-This is a very gradual acceptance of the new way of life and a feeling of possibility in the future.
+- Acceptance and hope: This is a very gradual acceptance of the new way of life and a feeling of possibility for the future.

 As an example, this may be the presentation of stages from a breakup or divorce: